MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/finance-insights/configure-for-fin-insites.md

 1. Navigate to your target Azure subscription from the [Azure Portal](https://portal.azure.com).
 Just to the right of the **Search box**, click the **Cloud Shell** button.

-2. Select **PowerShell** in the new window that is displayed.
+2. Select **PowerShell** in the new window that opens.

 3. Create storage if prompted.
 Upload the PowerShell script to the session.

 4. Run the script.

-6. Click the device login link and enter code.
+6. Click the device login link and enter the login information.

 7. Follow prompts to execute the script.